kailash-manasarovar/statement/docs/timeline/2021/january.md

     - Hatred blinds completely.
     - Has the tech-bro hatred of women broken all boundaries to justify the most outrageous evil towards innocent people, and no-one that can do anything about it cares?

+## Training

+- As soon as I was in Lourdes, training commenced.
+- There were multiple threads:
+    1. Porn-gang manipulation through tailored social media UI, search results, manipulated travel and decision making, conspiratorial work contracts, and drugging and poisoning in my food, water, and toiletries probably from March of this year.
+    1. Porn-gang training through US TV special, Mad Men, which was decorated with *actual* gay porn with the main main *popping up* somehow on my social media or search results.
+Interesting.
+    1. Spy training through French crime TV special, Le Bureau.
+This show was *amazing*, albeit a bit French from time to time with excessive and unnecessary sex, and some obvious paranoid nonsense too.
+    1. Spiritual training through Israeli TV special, Shtisel.
+I loved this show so much.
+    1. Spiritual training from Mary and her angels, all day every day.

 ## A dream

 - I had an interesting dream shortly after my aunt Mairead died.